 How do we invite everyone?

-This can be as casual as a text, Facebook event or phone call, or can even be included on your ‘Save the Dates’ if you know your guest list is the same for both events.
-Six weeks to a month’s notice would be plenty.
+This can be as casual as a text, Facebook event or phone call, or as formal as a written invitation.
+The details can even be included on your ‘Save the Dates’ if you know your guest list is the same for both events.

 Where should we hold it?

-You could arrange dinner at a restaurant, a picnic at a park, a relaxed backyard gathering or organise a function space at a club, hall or hotel.
+You could arrange dinner at your favourite restaurant, a picnic at a local park, a relaxed backyard gathering or a function at a club, community hall or hotel.

 What should we wear?

-This is the perfect time to get that cute white outfit you’ve been eyeing off!
-Any smart casual or cocktail look would work for you and your beloved.
-For everyone else, you don’t need to specify a dress code unless the style of your event calls for one.
+Smart casual or cocktail attire are both great options (this is the perfect excuse to get that cute white outfit you’ve been eyeing off!).
+For everyone else, you don’t need to note a dress code unless the style of your event calls for one.

 What kind of food should we organise?

-This can be anything from a potluck or BBQ to grazing platters, roaming canapes or even a food truck!
-Cocktail style with scattered tables and chairs is a great way to keep costs down and get everyone mingling.
+This can be anything from a potluck or “I Do BBQ” to grazing platters, roving canapes or a food truck!
+A cocktail style event with scattered tables and chairs is a great way to keep costs down and get everyone mingling.